cezarc1/facenet-js/README.md

 # FaceNet.js

-A high-performance TypeScript library for face detection and recognition, optimized for in-browser execution with native GPU and CPU support.
+A TypeScript library for face detection and identification, optimized for in-browser execution with native GPU and CPU support.

-Also has helpful React hooks and components for face detection and recognition.
+Also has helpful React hooks and components.

 ## Demo